Lertas/Bikes/README.md

 Msc in Data Science , Dimokritos

-Project for the subject of the Machine Learning.
+Project on the subject of Machine Learning.
+Prediction of count (cnt) - number of total rentals.
+Decision prediction.
-Decision tree, Linear Regression, Logistic Regression Prediction of count (cnt) - number of total rentals Linear Regression with Stochastic Gradient Descent Print the loss function over epochs and Print loss with respect to y-y'
+Linear Regression with Stochastic Gradient Descent and print the loss function over epochs and print loss with respect to y-y'.
+Logistic Regression prediction and print loss with respect to y-y'.